jfrog/artifactory-docker-examples/kubernetes/README.md

 Now you are ready to create the applications in Kubernetes.
 The following sequence deploys **PostgreSQL**, **Artifactory** and **Nginx**.
 Note that the resources to use are already defined in the Yaml files.

+**NOTE:** If running on [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/), you will need to deploy a simpler service (NodePort).
+See the differences in the code examples below.

 ```bash
 # PostgreSQL storage, pods and service
 $ kubectl create -f postgresql-storage.yml